hazielannselose-del/Angel-/README.md

 # *My Portfolio*
 # **I’m Haziel Ann Selose, a BSIT student.
-I may not be good at programming yet, but I’m willing to learn and improve my skills every day.**
+I may not be good at programming yet, but I’m willing to learn and improve my skills.**

 # HOBBIES
  - Reading Wattpad 📖